How East Germany seized valuables from its citizens | DW | 26.11.2020

 "It is suspected that valuables that are public property have not yet been registered by the state and are in vaults, safes and other facilities in savings banks," states a confidential document from December 20, 1961 to the head of an East German district administration.
 "The aim of the campaign is to identify and secure the previously improperly recorded valuables that are public property to avoid having them fall in the hands of speculators," the official paper continues.

-The document is related to a confidential state operation named "Aktion Licht" (Light Initiative), which was conducted in just a few days by the former East German (GDR) State Security Service, commonly known as the Stasi.
+The document is related to a confidential state operation named "Aktion Licht" (Light Mission), which was conducted in just a few days by the East German (GDR) Staatssicherheitsdienst (State Security Service), commonly known as the Stasi.

 It aimed to fill the tight coffers of the GDR with foreign currency by securing state ownership of valuable items such as paintings, silverware, postage stamps, porcelain and stocks.